-According to the above table, the total impact on GDP for Limpopo Province in 2009, is approximately R94.0 million on an annualised basis (in constant 2009 prices), of which the direct impact on GDP is estimated at R58.7 million.
+According to the above table, the total impact on GDP for Limpopo Province in the first year of construction, is approximately R94.0 million on an annualised basis (in constant 2009 prices), of which the direct impact on GDP is estimated at R58.7 million.
+It is thus clear that once the construction is completed the GDP parameter return to its normal position.

-The total impact on employment amounts to 2 221 employment opportunities (2009) that will be sustained on an annualised basis over the period involving the construction of augmentation pipelines and weirs, irrigation effects and the game farming, hunting and tourism effects combined.
+The total impact on employment amounts to 2 221 employment opportunities in the first year that will be sustained on an annualised basis over the period involving the construction of augmentation pipelines and weirs.
 Of this number, 2 043 are associated directly with the project per se whether in construction or when in operation.
+It is thus clear that once the construction is completed the employment parameter return to its normal position.